 No matter how many steps you take to protect your brand and company, there will always be some bad actors trying to take advantage of your brand name.
 That is why it is crucial to constantly monitor your intellectual property 24/7 and shut down any fake listings or websites as soon as they show up.

 The longer you wait, the more opportunities bad actors will have to damage your brand name and make profits.

 From filing trademarks to monitoring IP online all the time, it can be a lot to handle when you are already busy building your brand.
-Red Points makes the entire process easy with its Brand Protection Software that can automatically find, track, and remove counterfeit listings online.
+Red Points makes the entire process easy with its Brand Protection Software which can automatically find, track, and remove counterfeit listings online.

-The software offers always-on brand protection cover and monitors online platforms 24/7 looking for any suspicious listings.
+The software offers an always-on brand protection cover and monitors online platforms 24/7 looking for any suspicious listings.

 The tool can help you in: